Preparing the Narrative

 - One additional 8 ½" x 11½" page for a citation list related to the proposal may be attached.

-Proposals will be disqualified if narratives exceed page limits The cover, consortium verification, map/diagram,citation, and budget pages do not count toward the page limit.
+Proposals will be disqualified if narratives exceed page limits The cover, partner verification, map/diagram, citation, and budget pages do not count toward the page limit.

 The proposal must be based on the identified need(s) of a target audience.
 Goal statements, objectives, and evaluations must reflect the need(s) and detail how the audience will benefit from the project.
 Need(s) must be tied to a statewide EE goal (jump to list of goals

 ).
 Narratives must detail how the project will enhance the environmental literacy of the target audience.

 Provide the name of the administrative organization and the project title as shown on the cover page.
 If applying in the School Forest Education Plan or School Forest Implementation category also provide the forest name(s).